Influence of orbital nematic order on spin responses in Fe-based superconductors: Discussion and conclusion

 \section{Discussion and conclusion}

-In this manuscript, we study the influences of the orbital nematic order on the neutron spin responses.
+In this manuscript, we have studied the influence of the orbital nematic order on the spin responses.
 It shows that orbital nematic order can readily lead to the spin response nematicity and can enhance the strength of the AFM spin fluctuations.
 Our results are consistent to the INS experiments\cite{LuDaiScience2014,McQueeney2014} and the recent theoretical studies\cite{Andersen2014,Mukherjee2015,Kreisel2015}.

-Though the orbital order has strong influence on the spin correlations, it should not be taken as proof that the orbital nematic order is the principle driving force for the electronic nematicity in FeSCs.
-One reason is that the spin nematic order can occur even without orbital degree of freedom involved.\cite{HuXu,FangHu2008,CKXu,Fernandes2012,Fernandes2014} Another reason is that the microscopic mechanism for the orbital order is still elusive.
-As the orbital order in the nematic state does not lead to finite gap in the electronic structure, it can not be protected by gap opening.
-Its energy-gain mechanism may involve the interaction in spin channel.
+Although the orbital nematic order is proven to has important influence on the spin correlations, it should not be taken as proof that the orbital nematic order is the primary driving force for the electronic nematicity in FeSCs.
+This is because that the spin nematicity itself can easily occur without orbital degree of freedom involved\cite{HuXu,FangHu2008,CKXu,Fernandes2012,Fernandes2014}.
+Moreover, the microscopic mechanism of the orbital nematic order is still elusive.
+Since the nematic state is proximate to and can coexist with the magnetic state in FeSCs, the orbital nematic order may be spin-interaction relevant.
+In this case, the orbital and spin nematic orders would be in strong entanglement.

-Whether or not the orbital nematic order is a primary driving force for the electronic nematicity, our study shows that the orbital order has a strong feedback on the spin fluctuations, both in its nematicity and its strength.
-Moreover, in our previous study, we show that the orbital nematic order can also enhance significantly the condensation energy of magnetic ordering state.\cite{SuLi2014} Therefore, our study shows that there is a cooperative interplay between the orbital nematic order and the spin correlations in FeSCs and should not be taken as an unimportant secondary effect of the spin nematicity.
-This conclusion also indicates that the orbital nematic order may play important roles in magnetism and superconductivity in FeSCs.
+Whether or not the orbital nematic order is a primary driving force for the electronic nematicity in FeSCs, our study shows that the orbital nematic order has strong effect on the nematicity and the integrated strength of the spin fluctuations.
+Moreover, our recent study shows that the orbital nematic order can enhance significantly the condensation energy of the magnetic state\cite{SuLi2014}.
+We thus conclude that the orbital nematic order has important influence on the spin correlations in FeSCs and should not be taken as an unimportant secondary effect of the spin nematicity.
+This conclusion also indicates that the orbital nematic order may play important roles in the magnetism and the superconductivity in FeSCs.

-{\it Acknowledgement} This work was supported by the Natural Science Foundation of China (Grant Nos.
+This work was supported by the National Natural Science Foundation of China (Grant Nos.
 10974167, 11304269, 10774187, 11034012) and National Basic Research Program of China (Grant No. 2010CB923004).